 - sulfur dioxide

-That’s it in a nutshell!
-Make sure you do a few things if you’re planning a Whole30: download my Whole30 food list (printable!), of course.
+That’s your Whole30 food list in a nutshell!
+Make sure you do a few things if you’re planning a Whole30: download my printable Whole30 food list, of course.
 And make sure you join my Whole30 Support Group on Facebook!